shlomif/what-you-should-know-about-automated-testing/README.md

 And so forth.
 For some of these tests, the code may need to be corrected.

+## The programming cycle

+Normally one can work by adding a new test to the test suite (which may include more than one assertion), running the test suite, and seeing it fail ("red line") with the new test alone.
+Then you write the code to get the new test to pass and watch the test suite (including all previous tests) pass.
+("green line".)
+Then you commit your changes to the version control repo.

+After that, one can perform one or more commits of [refactoring](https://en.wikipedia.org/wiki/Code_refactoring) so the internal quality of the code will improve while the tests remain passing.

 ## Links

 - [Automated Testing section](http://perl-begin.org/tutorials/perl-for-newbies/part5/#page--testing--DIR) of the "Perl for Newbies" tutorials, which goes for more in-depth coverage.